San José State University

 • Deliverables include a paper and presentation incorporating critical evaluation of literature.

-Any weekly reflection assignment that receives a grade of unsatisfactory/no credit may be revised and resubmitted.
-Assignments may be resubmitted at any time until 11:59pm on the last day of instruction for the semester.
+I can only accept assignments (except the final) until 11:59pm on the last day of instruction for the semester.
 At that time, all unsubmitted and unsatisfactory/no credit assignments will receive zero points.
 Should an event prevent you from completing the course, contact me as soon as you are able to discuss our options for an incomplete.
-Please allow one week for grading submitted assignments.

 Final examination or evaluation